 Staying on top of your sobriety is not an easy thing since it involves hits, difficulties, and setbacks.
 But to attend long term recovery, it requires commitment, hard work, and determination.
 But when you examine your problem and identifying about change, you’re already well on your path.
 When developing strong support for recovery then its time to use the right techniques and support to stay sober, but in fact, it needs a mixed effort.
 Following or practicing one activity will not help you to attain sobriety, when you are involved in combined activities, you can win the battle of addiction and stay sober.

-When you or your loved one is addicted to alcohol or illicit drugs such as marijuana, cocaine, heroin and prescription medications that can generate fluctuations in your brain, these changes lead to habitual practices around substance abuse drug or alcohol.
+When you or your loved one is addicted to alcohol or illicit drugs such as marijuana, cocaine, heroin, and prescription medications that can generate fluctuations in your brain, these changes lead to habitual practices around substance abuse drugs or alcohol.
 When you continuously abuse drugs and alcohol, it develops your tolerance and consequently requiring more of the substance to produce similar desirable results.

 Drug Addiction Against Other Chronic Illnesses